T

 Insider tips

-- •Book high-speed train tickets in advance, especially during holidays, as popular routes sell out quickly.
+• Book high-speed train tickets in advance, especially during holidays, as they sell out quickly.
+Consider using a travel agent or online platform for easier booking if you don't speak Mandarin.